Nesting Particle Filters for Experimental Design in Dynamical Systems: Experimental Details

-We consider two different dynamics for the Compound pendulum.
-The following problem specifications are the same for both settings.
-Let $x_t = (q_t, \dot{q}_t)^T$ denote the state of the pendulum, with $q_t$ being the angle from the vertical and $\dot{q}_t$ the angular velocity at time $t$. $m$ and $l$ are the mass and length of the pendulum respectively, $g = 9.81$ is the acceleration due to gravity and $d$ is the drag coefficient.
-The design, $\xi_t$, in this experiment, is the torque applied to the pendulum.
-The scale and shift parameters to the policy are $a = 2.5$ and $b = 0.0$.
-We discretize the respective SDEs that describe the dynamics of each system using Euler-Maruyama with a step size $dt = 0.05$ and consider a horizon of $T = 50$ time steps.
-The initial state is fixed at $(0, 0)$.
+We consider two different dynamics for the compound pendulum, one conditionally linear in the parameters and another that is fully nonlinear.
+The following specifications are similar in both settings.

+Let $x_t = [q_t, \dot{q}_t]^{\top}$ denote the state of the pendulum, with $q_t$ being the angle from the vertical and $\dot{q}_t$ the angular velocity.
+The parameters of interest are $(m, l)$, the mass and length of the pendulum, while $g=9.81$ and $d=0.1$ are the gravitational acceleration and damping constants.
+The design, $\xi_t \in [-1, 1]$, is the torque applied to the pendulum.
+We discretize the respective SDEs that describe the dynamics using Euler-Maruyama with a step size $\dd t = 0.05$ and consider a horizon of $T = 50$ experiments.
+The initial state is fixed to $x_0 = [0, 0]^{\top}$.